How To File LLC Taxes In Wisconsin? (Simple Guide)

 2. Industry Taxes

-Industry taxes, known as excise taxes, are levied by the Wisconsin Department of Revenue on businesses engaged in specific industries.
+The Wisconsin Department of Revenue charges excise taxes on businesses that operate in specific industries.

 If your Wisconsin LLC operates in these industries, you'll be subject to additional taxes for services or items related to: